Politics of the Netherlands: Since 1994

 In the 1994 general election, the CDA lost nearly half its seats, while D66 doubled in size.
 For the first time in eighty years, a coalition was formed without the Christian democrats.
 The purple coalition was formed between PvdA, D66 and VVD.
 The colour purple symbolised the mixing of socialist red with liberal blue.
 During the purple years, which lasted until 2002, the government introduced legislation on abortion, euthanasia, and gay marriage.
 The purple coalition also marked a period of remarkable economic prosperity.

 Since 2000, the Netherlands has largely supported the European Union and taken marked steps to integrate itself with it and improve its ties with NATO.
 Globalization, the introduction of the Euro, the enlargement of the European Union, the enlargement of NATO, the aftermath of the Orange Revolution and other factors have contributed to that.

 The purple coalition lost its majority in the 2002 general election due to the rise of the Pim Fortuyn List (LPF), the new political party led by the flamboyant populist Pim Fortuyn.
 He campaigned on an anti-immigration programme and spoke of the "Purple Chaos" (Dutch: Puinhopen van Paars).
 Fortuyn was shot dead nine days before the elections.
-The LPF entered the House of Representatives with one-sixth of the seats, while the PvdA lost half its seats.
+The LPF entered the House of Representatives with 26 seats, while the PvdA had its worst ever result, losing nearly half its seats.
 A cabinet was formed by CDA, VVD, and LPF, led by Prime Minister Jan Peter Balkenende.
 It proved short-lived: after only 87 days in power, the coalition fell apart as a result of consecutive conflicts within the LPF and between LPF ministers.

 In the ensuing January 2003 general election, the LPF dropped to only five percent of the seats in the House of Representatives.
-The left-wing Socialist Party (SP) led by Jan Marijnissen became the fourth strongest party there.
-The centre-right second Balkenende cabinet was formed by the CDA, the VVD, and the D66.
+The left-wing Socialist Party (SP) led by Jan Marijnissen became the fourth strongest party.
+The centre-right second Balkenende cabinet was formed by the CDA, VVD, and D66.
 Against popular sentiment, the right-wing coalition initiated a programme of welfare state reforms, healthcare privatisation, and stricter immigration policies.
 On 1 June 2005, the Dutch electorate voted in a referendum against the proposed European Constitution by a majority of 61.54%, three days after 57.67% of the French voters had rejected the treaty.